quinfer/quinnference_website/content/authors/admin/_index.md

 #- Visitors
 ---

-Barry Quinn is a lecturer in Financail Econometrics in Queen's Management School, Belfast.
-His research interests include financial regulation, cooperative banking, professional football and computer age statistical inference.
-He founded and provides oversight for the Queen's Student Managed fund, is programme director of the MSc in Quantitative Finance, and teaches graduate-level time series financial econometrics and algorithmic trading and investment.
-He also have extensive statistical consulting and professional training experience.
+Barry Quinn is a lecturer in Queen's Management School.
+His research interests include computer age statistical inference, banking, and professional football.
+He founded and provides oversight for the Queen's Student Managed fund.
+He is a programme director for the MSc in Quantitative Finance, and teaches graduate-level time series financial econometrics and algorithmic trading and investment.
+He also have extensive statistical consulting and professional training experience and has worked with local companies to build machine learning and AI forecasting capabilities.